Three-Dragon Ante: Strategy

 The game's strategy centers on correctly estimating the value of one's hand in order to ante appropriately.
 The order of play is important, with prominent advantages going to the first player (whose card always triggers) and the players who get to play later in the round.
 It is particularly important to plan one's order of play in a gambit.

 For example, players with weak hands should ante low and seek to steal as much gold from the stakes and other players as possible, generally by playing low-strength dragons.
 Also, playing strength and color flights, even if they are not successful in winning gambits, can be effective at gaining gold.

 Players with high strength cards should not hesitate to ante high and make a play for the stakes.
 There are two advantages to this approach.
 First, the highest ante starts the first round, causing his or her first dragon to automatically trigger.
 Second, the highest strength dragon determines who starts the next round.
 As the card played by the first player in every round always triggers, playing higher than the opposition in late position can greatly aid one's chances.

 One mortal, The Druid, allows the lowest strength flight to win the gambit (reversing the normal rules).
 Several strategies revolve around disguising one's intent to play the druid and other low-strength cards to unexpectedly run away with the stakes.
 The Thief, who allows the player to steal 7 gold from the stakes if it triggers, is also a powerful mortal card that helps players with weak hands.
-For players attempting to win the gambit by playing high cards, The Dragonslayer is another powerful mortal.
+For players attempting to win the gambit by playing high cards, The Dragon Slayer is another powerful mortal.

 Finally, it is often in one's own interest to help other players, particularly to prevent them from losing (and thus ending the game).
 It is common to see players trailing the gold leader (but still conceivably competitive) to keep their comrades alive in the hope of catching up.